 - Job Encryption Password The job is encrypted by the Operational Environment.
 The TOE does not provide a mechanism to change or delete the password on the job. - Job PIN A print job's Job PIN is set by the Operational Environment (i.e., Client Computer).
-A copy job's Job PIN is set through the TOE by the user at the creation of the copy job (no default value is specified by the TOE).
-The TOE does not provide a mechanism to change or delete a Job PIN from a print or copy job.
+The TOE does not provide a mechanism to change or delete a Job PIN from a print job.

+- FMT MOF.1

 - FMT MSA.1-tfac

 - FMT MTD.1-auth

 - FMT MTD.1-users

-- FMT_SMF.1
+- FMT SMF.1

 - FMT SMR.1